dkhaothong/dkhaothong.github.io/_projects/forum-project.md

 #### What I Learned:

-I learned that remote user research studies can be a great way to gain surface-based insights from users quickly.
-In addition, I also found
+Overall, I learned that remote user research studies can be a great way to gain insights from users quickly.
+The duration of the project took roughly two weeks and our client got an in-depth perspective on what features to prioritize for their product.
+In addition, I also discovered how difficult it was to independently moderate a usability session with no partner.
+Having to take notes, moderate the respondent, and have a conversation at the same time proved to be quite difficult.